CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/README.md

 * Secondary: Machine Learning; Bioinformatics; Computational Biology

 ### Usability:
-The current code makes heavy use of CANDLE APIs.
+The current code makes heavy use of CANcer Distributed Learning Environment (CANDLE) APIs.
 It can be used by a data scientist experienced in Python and the domain.

-&#x1F534;_**(Question: Does the audience already know what CANDLE stands for?)**_
+&#x1F534;_**(Question: Does the audience already know what CANDLE stands for?)**_ Maybe not.

 ### Uniqueness:
 Autoencoders are not the only method for dimensionality reduction.
 Other techniques like principal component analysis, t-distributed stochastic neighbor embedding (tSNE), and uniform manifold approximation and projection (UMAP) are popular for molecular data.
 For high-dimensional input vectors, autoencoders can be beneficial, but this needs to be investigated.